Safe Biking in the City

 Helmets may be optional, but it is required by law for cyclists to have the appropriate reflective gear and lights on their bicycles to distinguish themselves in traffic.
 The fine for improper bicycle lighting is $110.
 Not only is it the law but it ensures your safety when cycling at night or during bad weather.

-If you’re a new cyclist in the city you’ll probably feel more comfortable riding on roads with bike lanes.
-Over the last few years Toronto has added many bike lanes on major streets in the city to help you get around.
+If you’re new to biking in the city, you’ll probably feel more comfortable riding on roads with bike lanes.
+Over the last few years, Toronto has added many bike lanes on major streets in the city to help you get around.
 There’s even an interactive map that shows suggested routes, bike lanes and trails in the city.

 Sometimes even the best locks fail to stop those pesky thieves.
 If your bike is expensive, vintage or all the above, you should consult your broker and make sure it’s covered by your home or tenant insurance.